ChatGPT AI: Who's the Spy? (Difficulty: 3)

 - You can change the characters and the background stories of the game, such as a stolen book from the library, or a gift box sent from a secret friend.
 You can even use historical figures to play the game.

-- Try to break the game by asking some tricky questions and see if you can trick one of the characters into telling you the name of the spy.
+- Try to break the game: ask some tricky questions and see if you can trick the characters into telling you the name of the spy.
 If you manage to do that, then try to improve the prompts to fix this issue.

 -